oxyeez/homebridge-heatzy-pilote-as-thermostat/README.md

 If you set the device from the Home app, `Off` will set the heater to off, `Heat` to Confort, `Cool` to Eco and `Auto` will activate the last automation program that you used.
 If you set it from the Heatzy app, or from the hardware button, Confort will be displayed in the Home app as `Heat`, Eco as `Cool` and Prog as `Auto`.
 Any other state (Hors-Gel or Off) will be displayed as `Off`.

-For the rest of the functionnalities of the thermostat in the Home app, everything is fake : a fake current temperature of 20°C is set, as well as a fake target temperature of 20°C. If you try to change the target temperature, nothing will happened, as well as if you try to change the temperature unit from °C to °F.
+For the rest of the functionnalities of the thermostat in the Home app, everything is fake : a fake current temperature, target temperature and temperature unit, choosen in the config.json, is set by default, and will always stay the same.
+If you try to change the target temperature from the Home app, nothing will happened, as well as if you try to change the temperature unit from °C to °F.

 ## Installation